Robert J. Healey: 2014 gubernatorial campaign

-In September 2014, Healey announced he was running for governor as a Moderate Party candidate.
+In September 2014, Healey announced he was running for governor as a Moderate Party candidate for that year's election.
 His announcement came after the original Moderate nominee, James Spooner, withdrew from the race for health reasons.
 Healey stated he would not accept any funding, instead opting for a "guerilla campaign" for a "cerebral revolution".
 Shortly after he filed his candidacy, the Rhode Island GOP challenged the legality of the move on procedural grounds.
 The state board of elections found that Healey was in fact eligible to replace Spooner on the ballot.
 Healey spent a total of only $35.31 on his entire gubernatorial campaign, which he said went to purchase a prepaid mobile phone and a phone card, items he purchased himself.
 Healey's only advertisement during the campaign was a minimalist billboard featuring a caricature of his face, which he painted himself on the side of his friend's house overlooking Interstate 95 in Providence.

 Healey came in third, with 21.4% of the election votes.
+He placed second in his native Bristol County, won two of that county's three municipalities, and came in second in several other municipalities statewide.